vvanglro/obscure64/README.md

 # obscure64

-This is a simple base64 encoder/decoder that gives you a headache.
-It's just a simple wrapper around the built-in base64 module.
+This is a base64 based encoder/decoder tool mainly used to obfuscate base64 encoding to make your data transfer more secure and interesting.

 ## Usage

 ```shell
 pip install obscure64
 ```

 ```py
 from obscure64 import Obscure64